The Brussels attacks highlight the vulnerability of airports

 Ordinary travelers likely won’t notice most of them, such as increased intelligence-gathering, more explosives detection devices and random security screenings of flight crews and airport personnel.

-"As of right now, of course, you can pull your car right up the curb at any major airport, just feet away from the doors that lead to the ticketing areas," says Koerner.
+“As of right now, of course, you can pull your car right up to the curb at any major airport, just feet away from the doors that lead to the ticketing areas,” Koerner says.

-He expects more barriers between the drop-off areas and main doors to reduce the chances of improvised explosive device attacks via vehicle.
+He expects more barriers between the drop-off areas and main doors to reduce the chances of improvised explosive device attacks via vehicles.

-But there's just no way to prevent all attacks, the experts say.
+But there’s just no way to prevent all attacks, experts say.

-"I'm not sure how much more we can ramp up security without seriously infringing on the freedoms that are so integral to our lives," says Koerner.
+“I’m not sure how much more we can ramp up security without seriously infringing on the freedoms that are so integral to our lives,” Koerner says.

 “An armed guard at every door throughout the world?
 That seems unworkable and, to be frank, precisely the sort of overreaction that the Islamic State wants to invite.”